 If you decide that you want to rent an Athens Airbnb, I would advise you to be extremely cautious when choosing properties in the city centre.
 Check the map to see the approximate location of your rental, and ask your host to clarify which neighbourhood it is in if you can.

 There is a trend of Airbnb owners purchasing properties in Exarchia and falsely marketing it as a safe, hip area.
 While I do personally like Exarchia, it is prone to riots and clashes between locals and the police.
 As such I think everyone ought to know what they are truly going into.

 Since organising your accommodation is a big part of planning a trip to Greece, I’d recommend booking in advance where possible to secure the best deals.

 Have any further questions about choosing the best neighbourhoods in Athens, planning a Greece travel itinerary or Athens travel in general?
 Feel free to reach out to me via the comments below.

 I live in Greece and will be happy to answer any questions you may have.
-Safe travels, Melissa! xo
+Safe travels.
+Geia sou, Melissa! xo

 Disclaimer: This guide may contain affiliate links.
-This means that if you choose to make a purchase through one of the links on this page I will receive a small amount of commission at no additional cost to you.
-This helps me to keep up with the costs of running this site, and to continue to provide free travel content.
+This means that if you choose to make a purchase through one of the links on this page, I will receive a small amount of commission at no additional cost to you.
+Thank you for understanding.